Person gets sick, dies from amebic infection after swimming in Texas lake

 Symptoms of an amebic meningitis infection start with severe headache, fever, nausea and vomiting and progress to stiff neck, seizures and coma and can lead to death.
 These rare infections usually occur when it is hot for prolonged periods of time, which results in higher water temperatures and lower water levels.

-Earlier this month, the Lower Colorado River Authority said toxic algae was detected in Lake LBJ and Inks Lake.
-LCRA said the toxicity was detected in the algae itself and not in the lake water.

-Following analysis of water samples across Austin from May to June, the Austin Watershed Protection Department also confirmed toxic algae had been found in the water from several locations, including Barton Springs.

-If someone has sudden, adverse symptoms after swimming, they should contact the Texas Poison Control Center at 1 (800) 222-1222 or their medical provider.
-The City of Austin asks if this does happen, to complete a reporting form.
+If someone has sudden, adverse symptoms after swimming, they should contact poison control or their medical provider.

-Lists of current algae monitoring sites with harmful algae in Central Texas can be found on the city’s website.